 Nothing changed though.
 The metamour stayed in the house, even after saying they couldn’t stand to live with me anymore, and my spouse just… did nothing, basically.
 They just let things be, status quo, while I continued to ask for updates on the metamour’s moving out status.
 I was well and truly trapped.
 Stuck in a miserable limbo until, finally, early this year, after yet another instance of my metamour coming down on me with gaslighting, intimidating messages, and threats, I broke.

 I remember my spouse begging me to stay the day that I left, even though we knew how bad things between us really were.
-But with my kitten and friends there for me, after months and months of them slowly helping me come to terms with things, I finally realized that enough was enough.
+But with my partners and friends there for me, after months and months of them slowly helping me come to terms with things, I finally realized that enough was enough.
 I couldn’t stay there another moment.

 Growth Through The Hurt

 That was 10 months ago, now.
-Shortly after leaving, my spouse cancelled all of our couples therapy and hasn’t spoken to me in person, or on the phone, except for the one time I came by in late January to pack as much of my belongings into my kitten’s car.
+Shortly after leaving, my spouse cancelled all of our couples therapy and hasn’t spoken to me in person, or on the phone, except for the one time I came by in late January to pack as much of my belongings into a friend’s car.
 In fact, we never even directly stated we were separated.
 They just… abruptly stopped talking to me, insisting that I needed to apologize to them for speaking out about how unwell I was, and about the toxic home situation I was experiencing, to my friends and partners.
 Since I wasn’t willing to do that, wasn’t willing to pretend like none of it happened and let myself be gaslighted even more, that was the end of it for them.
 They didn’t want to try to repair things or speak about our relationship, or about anything at all really, again.